MarkoSokser/Inform7-Jigsaw-game/story.md

 		say "[line break]- A glowing button on the wall";
 	if the hand saw is in the Cell: say "[line break]- A rusty hand saw";
-	if the exit door is revealed:
-		say "[line break]- An exit door to the north".
+	if the cell exit door is revealed: say "[line break]- An exit door to the north".

 The Exit Hall is a room.